AriFordsham/lens-wiki/Overview.md

 ("hello",("world","leaders"))
 ```

-Finally, you can use `id` as the identity lens
+Finally, you can use the ordinary Prelude `id` as the identity lens

 ```haskell
 id :: Simple Lens a a